LambdaHack/LambdaHack/GameDefinition/PLAYING.md

-Commands for starting a new game, saving and exiting the current game, configuring convenience settings and toggling AI control of the party are listed in the main menu, brought up by the `ESC` key.
+Commands for starting a new game, saving and exiting the current game, configuring convenience settings and toggling AI control of the party are listed in the main menu, brought up by the Esc key.
 Of the convenience settings, the `suspect terrain` choice is of particular interest, because it determines not only screen display of the level map, but also whether suspect tiles are considered for auto-explore